bahtiyartan/troia/docs/55Class.rst

 Classes
 =======

-Simply,a class is an extensible structure that has some features (members), behavior (methods) and an initial state.
+*In object oriented programming, a class is an extensible structure that has some features (members), behavior (methods) and an initial state.
 As an object oriented programming language, TROIA also supports classes.
-This section aims to introduce concept an its key features in TROIA.
+This section aims to introduce concept an its key features in TROIA.*

 Introduction
 ------------